What Credit Score Is Needed To Buy A House?

 How To Get Pre Approved For A Mortgage

-Whether you are a first-time house buyer, or looking to purchase your next home, getting pre-approved for a mortgage can be extremely helpful during the house-hunting process.
+Whether you are a first-time house buyer or looking to purchase your next home, getting pre-approved for a mortgage can be extremely helpful during the house-hunting process.
 Let’s take a look at the difference between a mortgage pre-approval vs. a pre-qualification, the advantages of having a pre-approval, and how to obtain one.

 Mortgage Pre-qualification vs. Pre-approval

 A pre-qualification typically takes place very early in the home buying process.
 Simply put, a pre-qualification is an estimate of how much a lender might be willing to loan you.
-This is based on financial information that the lender is provided and a check of your credit score.
+This is based on the financial information that the lender is provided and a check of your credit score.
 It is essential to understand that a pre-qualification is not a commitment on the part of a lender to loan you money for a home.

 A pre-approval is an actual offer to lend you a specific amount of funds to purchase a house.
 While it is also not an official commitment, a pre-approval holds a lot more credibility in the marketplace with sellers and real estate professionals.
 Pre-approvals are generally valid for up to 90 days.